Find Affordable College Courses

 The average amount in student loans that medical assisting majors at Harcum College take out while working on their Associate Degree is $29,556.

-The in-demand associate degree programs at Community College of Allegheny County helped the school earn the #4 place on this year’s ranking of the most popular allied health and medical assisting services schools in Pennsylvania.
-CCAC is a large public school located in the city of Pittsburgh.
+A rank of #4 on this year’s list means Community College of Allegheny County is a great place for allied health and medical assisting services students working on their associate degree.
+CCAC is a fairly large public school located in the city of Pittsburgh.

 Women make up 81% of the medical assisting majors at the school.